laulandn/niklib/README.md

 Include trivial raw bitmap/framebuffer drawing routines.
 Include some basic 3d rendering support.

+Event handling concept cribbed from GLUT...because this grew from a GLUT example...no...really...

-Builds on several backends including my own guilib, SDL, OpenGL, GLUT, and plain text.
+Builds on several backends including my own nlib or guilib, SDL, OpenGL, GLUT, and plain text.
 (But some are just skeletons).

 Test programs...